Frequently Asked Questions

 No, the Income Tax Act does not allow that.
 We must issue the receipt to the person making the donation.
 But we will send a nice thank-you card to the "giftee".

 ICFC will not sell, trade or give your information to any third party.
 We keep mailings to a minimum and respect donors wishes regarding frequency and means of communications.
-We typically send: your donation receipt; the Annual Report for the year in which a donation was received; and an end-of-year Newsletter and invitation to make further donations to ICFC.
+We typically send: your donation receipt; the Annual Report for the year in which a donation was received; and two newsletters per year.
 There may also be the occasional special communication regarding a specific program that you support.

 Does conservation in developing countries come at the expense of poor people?